Kling

 Audio quality is the single biggest factor in lip sync quality — even more than the portrait.
 Use ElevenLabs v3 or Minimax Speech HD for TTS-generated speech, or upload professionally recorded voiceovers.
 The audio must be single-speaker with minimal background noise.
 Mumbling, overlapping voices, or background music cause the model to generate confused, jerky mouth movements.
 Speaking pace also matters: moderate speed (130-160 words per minute) produces the most natural-looking lip sync.
 Fast speech (180+ WPM) can cause the model to skip phonemes, creating visually jarring "skipped lip" artifacts.

 Add a Tool node on the canvas and select "Kling LipSync A2V" (audio-to-video).
 Connect both the Image node (portrait) and Audio node (speech) as inputs.
 Kling LipSync is fully audio-driven — there is no text prompt and no configurable parameters.
 The model reads the audio waveform and generates matching facial animation frame by frame.
 This zero-parameter design means the quality is entirely determined by your input assets: the better the portrait and audio, the better the output.
-At 17 credits per job, the cost is fixed regardless of whether your audio is 5 seconds or 60 seconds — making Kling LipSync increasingly cost-effective for longer narrations.
+Per-job pricing means the render fee is fixed whether your audio is 5 seconds or 60 seconds — making Kling LipSync increasingly favorable for longer narrations.

 Kling LipSync occupies the "professional tier" in the talking head model hierarchy.
 For a single high-stakes video — investor pitch, keynote, or flagship marketing video — use OmniHuman for maximum realism.
-For daily social media content or 20+ episode educational series, use Pixverse for maximum volume at minimum cost.
-For professional content that needs to look polished but doesn't justify OmniHuman's premium — training videos, customer-facing tutorials, product walkthroughs, investor updates — Kling LipSync delivers the best quality-to-cost ratio.
-Its fixed 17-credit pricing is especially advantageous for clips longer than 3 seconds (where Pixverse at 6 credits/second would exceed 17 credits).
+For daily social media content or 20+ episode educational series, use Pixverse Lipsync for maximum volume per render second.
+For professional content that needs to look polished but doesn't justify OmniHuman's premium tier — training videos, customer-facing tutorials, product walkthroughs, investor updates — Kling LipSync hits the sweet spot of quality and predictable per-clip render time.
+Its per-job model is especially favorable for clips longer than a few seconds, where Pixverse's per-second model would compound.

-Kling LipSync costs a flat 17 credits per job regardless of audio length.
-For clips under 3 seconds, Pixverse (6 cr/sec) is cheaper.
-For clips over 3 seconds, Kling LipSync becomes the more economical choice — and the quality is noticeably higher.
+Kling LipSync renders per job, so the fee is fixed regardless of audio length.
+For very short clips, Pixverse Lipsync's per-second model can finish faster.
+For clips of even a few seconds and longer, Kling LipSync becomes the more efficient choice — and the quality is noticeably higher.

 Clearly enunciated speech at 130-160 WPM produces the best results.
 If your audio has fast speech (180+ WPM) or heavy accents, re-record at a slightly slower pace.
-The cost of re-generating audio (10 credits via ElevenLabs) is less than wasting 17 credits on a poor lip sync.
+Re-generating audio via ElevenLabs is faster than burning a Kling LipSync job on a poor lip sync.

 For multi-clip talking head series, use the same portrait across all clips.
 Kling LipSync's rendering is deterministic for the same portrait, so character appearance stays perfectly consistent — critical for training courses and video series.